StormhelmSoftworks/specfacthor/README.md

     specfac g -f -e dragons index show

 Currently, tests can be generated for :index, :show, :new, :create, :edit, :update, and :destroy.

+## Customizing Generated Tests

+Specfactor allows for customization of modules used to generate tests.
+First, type:

+    specfac extract <path to copy modules to>

+Please indicate a path such as __Users/YOUR NAME/Desktop__.
+Do not include a beginning or ending "/".
+If you run into issues where Specfactor stops executing, it may be due to an invalid path supplied in the __extract__ command.
+If this is the case, you can access the path variable directly by going to your Ruby directory and modifying the options.json file.

+My directory is at __.rvm/gems/ruby-2.4.4/gems/specfactor/lib/specfac/options.json__

+Here is an example:

+    specfac extract Users/viktharien/Desktop

+This will create a <code>modules</code> folder on my desktop.
+Inside the folder will be five ruby files:

+    spec_module.rb
+    factory_module.rb
+    support_module.rb
+    e2e_module.rb
+    utils.rb

+<code>spec_module</code> contains the templates for controller tests.

+<code>factory_module</code> contains the templates for FactoryBot factories.

+<code>support_module</code> contains the templates for DatabaseCleaner and FactoryBot configuration.

+<code>e2e_module</code> contains the templates for Capybara tests.

+<code>utils</code> contains utility code used by the templates, so don't modify or else things will break.

+Replace or modify the code in these files and the next time you use Specfactor to generate tests, your modifications will be used.

 ## Other Commands